-You may know some of these places which are being “loved to death”– the ever popular Cooke City to East Rosebud route; the trail to Pine Creek Falls and Lake; the heavily-impacted area around Mystic Lake; the busy Froze-to-Death alpine route up to Granite Peak; and the uber-popular Lake Fork trail.
+You may know some of these places which are being “loved to death”– the ever popular Cooke City to East Rosebud route (the so-called “Beaten Path”); the trail to Pine Creek Falls and Lake; the heavily-impacted area around Mystic Lake; the busy Froze-to-Death alpine route up to Granite Peak; and the uber-popular Lake Fork trail.

 These critically impacted destinations are places where wilderness users beat down user trails and campsites, and build massive fires far too close to lakeshores.
 They are places where human waste doesn’t get buried properly, and used toilet paper gets left for others to have to pack out.
 They are campsites that breed bear problems and safety concerns because users don’t hang their food away from critters.
 They are day trails where dogs have pooped everywhere.

 In an effort to curb these impacts that threaten the pristine qualities of the A-B Wilderness, the ABWF is spearheading our own “Trail Ambassadors” Program.
 The goal is to place volunteers and ABWF staff at busy trailheads to offer information, advice and reminders about how to minimize everyone’s impacts on the backcountry.

 With our presence at trailheads and on trail, we plan to provide:

 - information, maps, and conditions about your trip into the backcountry

 - reminders of best-practices such as carrying bear-spray, water purification, proper etiquette around horse users, etc.

 - Trowels and baggies to bury your and your dog’s poop and pack out your toilet paper

 - Cord/rope with which to hang your food in case you forgot it